San Benito AVA

 San Benito is an American Viticultural Area (AVA) located in San Benito County, California.
-It was established on October 5, 1987 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by Almadén Vineyards, a winery and grape grower in the area, proposing that a portion of San Benito County be established as a viticultural area to be known as "San Benito."
+It was established as the nation's 95^{th}, the state's 55^{th} and county's seventh wine appellation on October 5, 1987 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by Almadén Vineyards, a winery and grape grower in the area, proposing that a portion of San Benito County be established as a viticultural area to be known as "San Benito."

 The viticultural area is located along and near the San Benito River, approximately 2 mi south of Hollister.
 The area encompasses approximately 45000 acre of which about 3000 acre are cultivated.
 The petitioner stated that at least three major wineries were operating within the area, and that approximately 23 different varieties of winegrapes are grown there.
 San Benito AVA lies within the vast mulit-county Central Coast viticultural area and contains within its approved boundaries the established Paicines, Cienega Valley, and Lime Kiln Valley viticultural areas.
 San Benito has a moderate climate with cooling maritime breezes from the Pacific Ocean flowing through the gaps and valleys between the Gabilan Range and the Santa Lucia Mountains.
 The region was the principal source of grapes for Almadén Vineyards before the business was acquired by Constellation Brands in 1984.